Modernly designed loft bathroom in Somercotes

 Generate more space – raise the worth of your home by having an attic conversion

 It’s a issue many property owners face at some time.
-A property that once supplied sufficient space for your growing family all of a sudden seems frustratingly small.
+A home that once supplied sufficient space for your growing family all of a sudden seems frustratingly small.
 Obviously, you ask yourself whether the time is right to sell up and move somewhere bigger.

 However determined you are for additional room, weighing up the expenses of a house move can be off-putting.
-Stamp duty, legal costs, surveys and more could total up to a few thousand pounds, and it’s cash you will not see again.
+Stamp duty, legal costs, surveys and more could amount to a few thousand pounds, and it’s cash you will not see again.
 There are other factors to consider too, not least your emotional attachment to your home and the possibility of kids changing schools.

 Rather, you could look skyward for ideas, towards your unused loft area.
 Your loft might be appropriate for conversion depending on numerous aspects.
 These consist of roofing structure and height and the functionalities of installing a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to need planning approval and will not reduce garden size.
 Most of the time, it can be finished in a much shorter timespan and could cost less too.
 And yes, it may add a tidy sum to the value of your home.